Te Rangihaeata: The Wairau

 When in 1843 Arthur Wakefield and the Nelson settlers were claiming the Wairau Valley, chiefs Te Rauparaha and Te Rangihaeata visited Nelson and made their position very clear.
 Te Rangihaeata promised that he would kill any settlers who tried to take his land from him.
 Despite this they were prepared to follow the Pākehā legal procedures and await the decision of the Land Commissioner, William Spain.
 It was the Nelson settlers who jumped the gun and sent surveyors to the disputed land.
 Te Rangihaeata had his men firmly but nonviolently remove them, being scrupulously careful to return to them all their surveying equipment and personal possessions, but burning their thatch huts.

 The Nelson settlers sent out a party to arrest the two chiefs on a charge of arson.
 The accidental discharge of a musket precipitated a brief battle, and about a dozen of the settlers were shot.
 The rest either fled or surrendered to the Māori.
 Among those captured were Arthur Wakefield and Henry Thompson, the two leaders of the arresting party.
 Several Māori had been killed, including Te Rongo, one of Te Rangihaeata's wives who was also Te Rauparaha's daughter.
 The captured settlers were promptly executed in accordance with Māori law and custom.
 However it was Te Rangihaeata who insisted on it.
 This incident became known as the Wairau Affray.
 The subsequent Government enquiry exonerated the Māori and decided that the settlers had acted illegally.

 The Hutt Valley

 A similar situation arose about three years later in the Hutt Valley near Wellington.
 The settlers were pushing forward aggressively and occupying land that had disputed ownership.
 Several years of active immigration and the arrival of British Imperial Troops had put the settlers in a much stronger position and much less inclined to tolerate either Māori claims or legal challenges to their occupation of the land.

 Once again Te Rangihaeata became involved in the resistance, destroying the farms and the possessions of the settlers on disputed land, but not injuring anyone.
 However, the settlers did not recognise the warning and very soon open warfare broke out: the Hutt Valley Campaign.

 Had the Māori been united, the subsequent history of New Zealand could have been different.
-Te Rangihaeata fought the British to a stalemate until the British were able to mobilise the Te Atiawa and other iwi to oppose him.
+Te Rangihaeata fought the British to a stalemate until the British were able to mobilise the Te Āti Awa and other iwi to oppose him.
 Additionally, the abduction and dubious arrest of Te Rauparaha did a lot to discourage the Ngāti Toa.
 They built a strong pā near Porirua and successfully withstood a British attack.
 They then retreated to swamps of Poroutawhao, out of reach of the government, and the war was over.